-Does my Premises Liability policy extend coverage to hired workers that are hired to work at my property and get hurt?
+Does my Premises Liability policy extend coverage to workers that are hired to work at my property and get hurt?
 What if their negligence causes harm to others?
 These are some of the common questions among investors.

 Any reputable general contractor is going to carry a liability policy that covers their business operations, and you can make their liability policy extend coverage to you.
-When a general contractor visits your property to bid on a job, you should require they provide two documents:
+When a general contractor visits your property to bid on a job, require them to provide two documents:

 - proof of liability coverage that covers their business operations, and